 This instruction video has been created by Digital-Jeweller.com.
 He (Chris Botha) also offers a training DVD for basic jewelry design in Rhino.

 Promotion video for the 123WaxRing system (DP V5, 4.5 min)

 The 123WaxRing video is a promotion movie for an optional extra tool for DeskProto: the 123WaxRing system.

 This combination of an extra wizard in DeskProto and a fixture for on the machine is especially meant for jewelers, to make creating wax ring models very easy.
 All your wax models will be created:

 - using the same fixture,

 - using the same cutter,

 4. JWX-30 wizard video

-Tutorial video for the DeskProto JWX30 wizard (13 min)
+Tutorial video for the DeskProto JWX30 wizard (DP V6, 13 min)

 The JWX30 video shows DeskProto with the Roland JWX-30 machine (no longer in production).
 This wax milling machine has a unique feature: an automatic calibration process to accurately set the WorkPiece zero point (which otherwise proves to be difficult for many jewelers).
 Unfortunately Roland stopped making this machine in 2013.